This recipe is NOT safe for Coumadin (warfarin) users.

 This recipe contains GERD triggers and those with GERD may wish to avoid it.

 This recipe is safe for those who are sensitive to gluten.
-Use a gluten-free blue cheese in this dish, or leave out the blue cheese.
+(Blue cheese is gluten-free.)

 There are a lot of stories about the origins of Cobb Salad.
 Most all of them point to Robert Cobb, the owner of the Brown Derby Restaurant in Hollywood.
 It is claimed that he tossed this salad together at the end of service one night.

 Place the water in a shallow pan over medium high heat.
-When it comes to a simmer, add the chicken breast.
+When simmering add the chicken breast.

-Cook the chicken for about 10 minutes, then remove to a plate and let cool.
+Cook for about 10 minutes, remove to a plate and let cool.
 Cover and place in the refrigerator to chill.

 Place the bacon in a skillet over medium high heat.
-Cook on the first side for about 7 minutes, then turn and cook for another 7 minutes.
-Remove to a paper towel to drain.
+Cook on the first side for about 7 minutes.
+Turn and cook for another 7 minutes.
+Remove to a paper towel.
 When cool, crumble and set aside.

 Toss together in a large bowl the tomato, avocado, blue cheese, lettuce and navy beans with the honey mustard dressing.